nullromo/sinking-islands/README.md

 ### Visual

-- show players their own cards that they played
-- show the card that is being inputted right now
 - similar to how it shows staged movement state before submit, it should also show that for all the other types of input
 - similar to how it shows staged selections on the islands/characters, it should